2024–present Serbian anti-corruption protests: Blockade of the Faculty of Dramatic Arts and growth of the protests

 On 22 November, students and professors of the Faculty of Dramatic Arts gathered in the immediate vicinity of the Faculty to pay homage to the fatalities in Novi Sad.
 The meeting was announced to the authorities in accordance with the law.
-At the gathering both the students and the professors were attacked by an organized group.
-Some members of the group were allegedly high-ranking officials of the ruling party SNS.
+At the gathering, both students and professors were attacked by an organized group.
+Some of the attackers were allegedly high-ranking officials of the SNS.
 After the attack on 25 November, the students began an occupation of the faculty in protest.
-The Faculty of Philosophy in Novi Sad, joined by the Faculty of Philosophy, the Faculty of Philology, the Faculty of Natural Sciences and Mathematics, and the Faculty of Political Sciences in Belgrade, followed shortly after.
+They were soon joined by the Faculty of Philosophy in Novi Sad, and the Faculty of Philosophy, the Faculty of Philology, the Faculty of Natural Sciences and Mathematics, and the Faculty of Political Sciences in Belgrade.

-One of the November demonstrations in Novi Sad drew 20,000 protesters, making it the largest protest in the city in decades.
-Demonstrators held weekly 15-minute traffic blockade protests on Fridays at 11:52 am, the time of the collapse.
-Cars, some of whose occupants are allegedly affiliated with the SNS, struck protesters during these blockades.
+A November demonstration in Novi Sad drew 20,000 protesters, making it the largest protest within Novi Sad in decades.
+Demonstrators held weekly 15-minute traffic blockades on Fridays at 11:52 am, the time of the collapse.
+Cars occasionally rammed protesters during these blockades.

 On 22 November, the students and citizens of Leskovac, in southern Serbia, organized a protest.
-It started with 15 minutes of silence in honor of the victims of the canopy collapse, and was attended by the mayor of Leskovac, Goran Cvetanović, himself a member of SNS.
-However, the mayor later retracted his support, calling the protesters "students with bad grades" and sharing their school grades with the public, in violation of the Serbian data protection law.
+It started with 15 minutes of silence in honor of the victims of the canopy collapse.
+The protest was attended by the mayor of Leskovac, Goran Cvetanović of SNS.
+The mayor later retracted his support, calling the protesters "students with bad grades" and shared their school grades with the public, in violation of Serbian data protection laws.

-In late November, an audio recording was leaked to the press, allegedly with the voice of Damir Zobenica, a high-ranking official of the ruling party, advising other party members to insult and attack the protesters blocking the roads.
-Zobenica resigned soon after the leak.
+In late November, an audio recording was leaked to the press of the alleged voice of Vojvodina assemblyman Damir Zobenica advising other party members to insult and attack the protesters blocking the roads.
+Zobenica resigned after the leak.

-On 1 December, a silent march was held in Novi Sad to commemorate one month since the collapse.
-On the same day, President Aleksandar Vučić publicly said that those who ask for the arrest of the car driver who hit the protesters are "out of their minds", because "the driver was just going on his way".
+On 1 December, a silent protest was held in Novi Sad to commemorate one month since the collapse.
+On the same day, President Aleksandar Vučić publicly announced that those who asked for the arrest of the car driver who intentionally rammed into the protesters were "out of their minds", because "the driver was just going on his way".